seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **THYREUS**
 One that but performs
 The bidding of the fullest man, and worthiest
-To have command obey’d.
+To have command obey'd.

 **DOMITIUS ENOBARBUS**
 *\[Aside]*
-You will be whipp’d.
+You will be whipp'd.

 **MARK ANTONY**
 Approach, there!
 Ah, you kite!
 Now, gods
 and devils!
-Authority melts from me: of late, when I cried ‘Ho!’
+Authority melts from me: of late, when I cried 'Ho!'
 Like boys unto a muss, kings would start forth,
-And cry ‘Your will?’
+And cry 'Your will?'
 Have you no ears?
 I am
 Antony yet.

 *Enter Attendants*